-In accordance with the Draft's explanatory statement, the DST would be a first interim reaction to the challenges arising from the new global economy development, which is rapidly acquiring a digital character.
+In accordance with the Bill's explanatory statement, the DST would be a first interim response to the challenges arising from the new global economy development.

 The Spanish Government has acknowledged that the ideal approach to address these tax challenges would be to find a multilateral, international solution within the Organisation for Economic Co-operation and Development (OECD).
-It also points out that, in line with Spain's position expressed before the OECD, the solution may be to update the notion of a (digital) permanent establishment in order to allocate the profit derived from the data and the value created by user participation to the source country where those data and users are located.
+It also points out that, in line with Spain's position expressed before the OECD, the solution may be to update the notion of a digital permanent establishment in order to allocate the profit derived from the data and the value created by user participation to the source country where those data and users are located.